John Christopher Bartholomew

 John Christopher Bartholomew (or J.C.
-Bartholomew) (15 January 1923 – 16 January 2008) was a Scottish cartographer and geographer.
+Bartholomew) (15 January 1923 – 16 January 2008) was a Scottish-Belgian cartographer and geographer.

 Life

-Bartholomew was the son of cartographer John (Ian) Bartholomew (1890–1962) and Marie Antoinette Sarolea, niece of Charles Saroléa.
-He was the great-great-grandson of the founder of John Bartholomew and Son Ltd.
+Bartholomew was born on 15 January 1923 in Edinburgh to Ian Bartholomew, a Scottish cartographer and geographer, and Marie Antoinette Bartholomew, a Belgian.
+A member of the Bartholomew family of geographers and map publishers, Bartholomew was the paternal grandson of John George Bartholomew, a cartographer and geographer, the great-grandson of the cartographer John Bartholomew Jr and the great-great-grandson of John Bartholomew Sr, a cartographer, engraver and founder of John Bartholomew and Son.
+Through his mother, Bartholomew was the great-nephew of the philologist and author Charles Saroléa.

-He studied at Edinburgh Academy and Gordonstoun before taking a degree in geography at the University of Edinburgh.
+Educated at Edinburgh Academy and Gordonstoun, Bartholomew later studied geography at the University of Edinburgh.

+Career

 He took over cartographic directorship of the family business from his father in 1951.
 Later, two of his brothers joined the company: Peter Bartholomew (1924-1987) as chairman and Robert Bartholomew (1927-2017) as production director.
 The company's most memorable production during their control was the Times Atlas (initially in five volumes but then more widely available in a single 'Comprehensive' and in a 'Concise' version).

 Bartholomew served as president of the British Cartographic Society in 1970–71.
 He was also a vice-president of the International Cartographic Association, 1972–80, and from 1987 to 1993, he was president of the Royal Scottish Geographical Society.
 He was active on the committee of the Scottish Rights of Way Society (now ScotWays), and was appointed its honorary president.

 His lasting legacies include view indicators on the summits of both North Berwick Law and the Braid Hills.